DesignSafe-CI/DS_Use_Case_template/docs/haan/usecase.md

 ![caption](img/GroupName.JPG)

 Once a group or groups is created, the Taggit button appears (see below).
-The Taggit button takes you to the Taggit screen where you will see your images in their groups and begin to create tags.
+The Taggit button takes you to the Taggit screen where you can see the images in their groups and begin to create tags.

 ![caption](img/TaggitButton.JPG)